 Sperm Morphology

 Morphology refers to the number of sperm that have perfectly normal shapes.
 In my experience, the morphology reading is the one semen analysis parameter that generates the most confusion among clinicians and anxiety among couples.
 Most of the time this concern is not warranted, as among the three most significant parameters (density, motility, and morphology), morphology is arguably the least important in terms of determining a man’s overall fertility potential.
 Higher levels of abnormal sperm shapes have been noted in men with infertility [Guzick DS.
 NEJM 2001] but the prognostic value of morphology reading in clinical practice have been questioned by recent research.
-However, sperm morphology should not be completely ignored, and efforts to improve the percent of normal shapes as much as possible is recommended.
+However, sperm morphology should not be completely ignored, and efforts to improve the percent of normal shapes as much as possible are recommended.

 HOW IS THE MORPHOLOGY READING DETERMINED?